 Assos, known today as Behramkale or Behram, is a small Aegean coastal city in Turkey.
-The city was founded around 1000 - 900 B.C. by colonists from the island of Lesbos.
-Hermias of Atarneus (a student of Plato) ruled Assos in the middle of the 4th century B.C. and encouraged philosophers to move to the city.
+It was begun about a thousand years before the birth of Christ by residents who lived on Lesbos island.
+Philosophers of all types were encouraged to move to the city by Hermias of Atarneus (the father-in-law of Aristotle), who ruled the city in the mid 350s B.C.
 Aristotle, after he left Athens, came to the city and opened a school of philosophy in 348 B.C.
-Assos experienced its greatest prosperity under the rule of Hermias.
+This area experienced its greatest prosperity under the rule of Hermias.

 During his third missionary journey the apostle Paul and his traveling companions visited Troas for several days.
 Paul, wanting to stay in the city a few more hours to teach, sent his friends (which include Luke) ahead of him to Assos by boat.
 The sea journey was about 50 miles (80.5 kilometers).

 13. Then we went on ahead to the ship and sailed to Assos, there intending to take in Paul; for he had so appointed, since he himself was going on foot.
 14. And after he met with us . . . we came to Mitylene; 15.
 And from there we sailed away, and on the following day we arrived opposite Chios; and the next day we arrived at Samos; and after staying at Trogyllium, the next day we came to Miletus; (Acts 20:13 - 15, HBFV)

 After teaching for a few more precious hours Paul walked to Troas, a land trip of about 21 miles (33.8 kilometers).
 This walk afforded the apostle a chance to collect his thoughts and pray to God.